Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

   A new place with a connection to the selected port is displayed.

 5. Click the new place, drag it over the place whose connection you have deleted and drop it.
-  The places are merged and the new connection is created.
+  The places are merged and the new connection has been created.

 ### Delete a place

-Delete a place that is no longer neede, for instance if a transition is removed from the workflow.
+Delete a place that is no longer needed, for instance if a transition is removed from the workflow.

 #### Prerequisites

-- At least one workflow is created, see [Create a workflow](#create-a-workflow).
+- At least one workflow has been created, see [Create a workflow](#create-a-workflow).
 - You have the required rights to edit a workflow.
-- A workflow is selected, see [Select a workflow](#create-a-workflow).
+- A workflow has been selected, see [Select a workflow](#create-a-workflow).

 #### Procedure